The Buddha, a lot of snails, and a spider

-When I was a small girl living in Holland my Mother told me about the world religions.
+When I was a small girl living in Holland, my Mother told me about world religions.

 It then happened Siddharta did go outside the palace walls and encountered the real world.
 This left him profoundly touched as he was confronted with an extremely sick person, the following day a very old man and then a dead person.

 When venturing outside again on the next day he passed a man who was meditating.
 It seems their minds connected, and Siddharta realized that all he needed was within his own mind.
 He left his family and the royal palace behind him to be able to find his full enlightenment.